wp-plugins/youtube-master/readme.txt

 * Youtube Master Buttons Widget.
 Display or hide Youtube Subscribe Button.
 Default with Bubble Count and Full with Bubble Count and Youtube User Avatar.
 Works great when published under the other player youtube widgets.
 * Youtube Master Responsive Video Widget.
 Designed for single youtube videos fast page load times.
 Fully mobile responsive.
 * Youtube Master Responsive Playlist Widget.
 Specially designed for fast page load times of youtube playlists.
 Fully mobile responsive.
+* Youtube Master Webcam Upload Widget.
+Let's you record webcam clips and upload them to your Youtube Channel all from within your wordpress website.
 * Display or hide Youtube Subscribe Button.
 Default with Bubble Count and Full with Bubble Count and Youtube User Avatar.
 * Display or hide Youtube Video Player (Single Youtube Videos or Playlists)